 1. Twitter is known to attract many spam users which could follow your account or interact with your advert.

-2. Twitter is a fast-paced social media platform which requires constant attention.
+2. Twitter is a fast-paced social media platform which requires constant social media management.
 Users want to know about the most recent topical information.
 Information the user has already read or seen elsewhere which is repeated on your twitter feed may give the impression that your account is old or outdated.

 Reach out to a wider target audience - contact PS Website Design today.